 Cons: Expensive; No HD video or 5GView Deal

 AT&T | Unlimited Plus prepaid | $60/month with Auto Play- Unlimited data on a more flexible plan

 If you like the flexibility of a prepaid plan but need a lot of data, this is the best of AT&T's two options.
 Set up AutoPay (automatic payments from your debit or credit card), and you'll only have to pay $60 a month.
 Otherwise, it's $75 a month without AutoPay.
 This is the best of AT&T's two prepaid unlimited plans (the other costs $50 with autopay), as you get 5G coverage, HD video streaming, and all other prepaid plan perks.

 Pros: No caps on data; Can use in Mexico and Canada; 5G

 Is AT&T a good carrier?

 However, AT&T is in a bit of a weird spot.
-It's not quite as large a network as Verizon and lacks its intensive coverage and it isn't as affordable as our top spot carrier - T-Mobile.
+It's not quite as large a network as Verizon and lacks its intensive coverage and it isn't as affordable as our top ranked carrier - T-Mobile.

 While some of its plans can be quite expensive, it offers ways around this, most noticeably through family plan discounts and savings for nurses, teachers, first responders, military and more; you can also save with some schools, organizations and employers.

-As we said above, AT&T isn't the cheapest carrier, but it does have some of the most feature-filled plans, most noticeably its Unlimited Elite Plan with HBO Max.
+As we said above, AT&T isn't the cheapest carrier, but it does have some of the most feature-filled plans, most noticeably its Unlimited Elite plan with HBO Max.